 Noteworthy Health Benefits

 Avocado oil contains both oleic acid and omega-9 monosaturated fatty acid.
 These have powerful benefits to eye health, and may even assist in reducing cholesterol and improving heart health.
-Adding avocado oil to your diet can also help to increase the absorption of fat-soluble vitamins, such as Vitamin A, D, E, and K.
+Adding avocado oil to your diet can also help to increase the absorption of fat-soluble vitamins, such as vitamins A, D, E, and K.

 If you want to know more about the amazing benefits of avocados, here is an article for you!
 Top 5 Benefits of Avocado For Women’s Health -and Why Should Men Eat it Too!